-That is, until the unfortunate and sudden death of 13-year-old Caleb in October 2015, who suffered from an undetected case of hypertrophic cardiomyopathy.
+That is, until the unfortunate and sudden death of thirteen-year-old Caleb in October 2015, who suffered from an undetected case of hypertrophic cardiomyopathy.

 After taking some time away from the vlogs to begin their long road of grief and recovery, the incredibly resilient Bratayley family did what many thought they would never do: They picked up the camera and began vlogging again.

-Adopting the mantra “Celebrate Life” (occasionally spelled “Caleb-rate Life” in Caleb’s honor), Bratayley opted to show the happy, positive moments in the lives of Caleb’s younger sisters, 11-year old Annie and 7-year old Hayley, instead of focusing solely on the negative.
-Since Caleb’s death, the Bratayley channel has achieved over 2 million subscribers and has shown that through faith, love and unending support of one another, a rainbow can be seen even after the darkest of storms.
+Adopting the mantra “Celebrate Life” (occasionally spelled “Caleb-rate Life” in Caleb’s honor), Bratayley opted to show the happy, positive moments in the lives of Caleb’s younger sisters, eleven-year-old Annie and seven-year-old Hayley, instead of focusing solely on the negative.
+Since Caleb’s death, the Bratayley channel has achieved over two million subscribers and has shown that through faith, love and unending support of one another, a rainbow can be seen even after the darkest of storms.

-With the personal slogan “Smile More,” hidden camera prankster Roman Atwood achieves this goal on the daily, keeping his 8 million subscribers entertained with silly vlogs and crazy prank videos.
+With the personal slogan “Smile More,” hidden camera prankster Roman Atwood achieves this goal on the daily, keeping his eight million subscribers entertained with silly vlogs and crazy prank videos.

 From his home base in Ohio, Roman shares his daily life online with sons Noah and Kane and girlfriend Brittney in tow, the latter of whom is often the recipient of his many ridiculous pranks.
 These have included such cringe-worthy classics as the “Plastic Ball Prank,” in which Roman fills up his entire house with little plastic balls, the “Anniversary Prank,” in which Roman pretends to have cheated on his girlfriend to spur a heated reaction from her and the infamous “Killing My Kid Prank,” in which Roman tosses a doll dressed up as his son from a balcony and watches as his girlfriend completely freaks out (as she should).